ZhugeKongan/torch-template-for-deep-learning/README.md

 ### Note
 - **More modules may be added later**.

-- **A training script is supplied in “train_baseline.py”，the arguments are in “args.py"**.

 - **During the implementation process, I read a lot of codes and articles and referred to a lot of contents.
      Some have added copyright notices, and some don't remember the main references.
 If there is infringement, please contact to delete.**